Harry Parkes (diplomat): Outbreak of war

 Parkes demanded that Ye release the detained sailors immediately and apologise for the alleged insult to the British flag.
 Although the British right to enter Canton had been established under the Treaty of Nanking in 1842, it had previously been denied.
 Bowring saw the Arrow incident as an opportunity to enforce this right.
-The deliberate escalation of the incident into a war was the object of forcing the removal of Britain's obstacles to trade and diplomacy in Canton.
+The deliberate escalation of the incident into a war had the object of forcing the removal of Britain's obstacles to trade and diplomacy in Canton.

-Ye refused to capitulate despite minor reprisals, thus the Royal Navy breached Canton's walls on 29 October, after which Parkes accompanied Admiral Sir Michael Seymour in entering Ye's administrative office.
+Because Ye refused to capitulate despite minor reprisals, the Royal Navy breached Canton's walls on 29 October, after which Parkes accompanied Admiral Sir Michael Seymour in entering Ye's administrative office.
 The British did not have sufficient troops to permanently occupy Canton, but they kept warships on the Pearl River and positioned their artillery to overlook the city.
 On 16 December, Qing forces set fire to the European settlement outside the city.
 Parkes retreated to Hong Kong and spent nearly a year there.
 During this period of time, he was severely criticised in Parliament.
 On 26 February 1857, Lord Malmesbury said in the House of Lords, "If it were not for the serious consequences involved in this matter, I do not know that I have ever met anything which I should consider more grotesque than the conduct of Consul Parkes throughout these transactions."